Stewart Clawson Campbell

 Brief Life History of Stewart Clawson

 When Stewart Clawson Campbell was born on 18 August 1903, in Salt Lake City, Salt Lake, Utah, United States, his father, Alexander Stewart Campbell, was 31 and his mother, Alice Young Clawson, was 27.
-He had at least 2 sons with Mary Catherine McIntyre.
+He had at least 2 sons with Mary Ann McIntyre.
 He immigrated to New York City, New York, United States in 1927 and lived in United States in 1949 and Layton, Davis, Utah, United States in 1950.
 He registered for military service in 1942.
 He died on 18 November 2003, in Salt Lake City, Salt Lake, Utah, United States, at the age of 100, and was buried in Salt Lake City Cemetery, Salt Lake City, Salt Lake, Utah, United States.

 Photos and Memories (3)